udacity/SFND_2D_Feature_Tracking/README.md

 ### Keypoints
+Keypoints detectors like FAST, BRISK, ORB, AKAZE, and SIFT are created.

-keypoints within a bounding box is requrested others are removed.
+Detected keypoints within a bounding box ( in the center area of the images ) is requrested others are removed.

 ```
 bool bFocusOnVehicle = true;//true;